Recent News

 At sentencing, KP received discounts for his early guilty pleas, remorse and factors that were addressed in his cultural report pursuant to s 27 Sentencing Act.
 An end sentence of nine months home detention with judicial monitoring was imposed.

-APPEAL AGAINST PRETRIAL RULING ON SEARCH ASSIGNED TO PERMANENT BENCH OF COURT OF APPEAL
+APPEAL AGAINST PRETRIAL RULING ON SEARCH FILED

 Media